 100% of the net proceeds go directly to the following programs and services:

-Individual Counseling/Therapy for Patients and Caregivers: A cancer diagnosis can add stress to anyone's life.
-The Gene Upshaw Memorial Tahoe Forest Cancer Center offers free individual therapy with a licensed psychologist specializing in oncology.
-This service is offered to patients, survivors and caregivers.
+Individual Counseling/Therapy: A cancer diagnosis can add stress to anyone's life.
+Gene Upshaw Memorial Tahoe Forest Cancer Center offers free individual therapy with a licensed psychologist specializing in oncology.
+This service is offered to patients, survivors, and caregivers.
 Therapy can often help reduce depression, anxiety and pain, while simultaneously increasing healthy behaviors such as better nutrition, exercise and sleep.

-Massage Therapy: This therapy is provided to cancer patients to help with fatigue, anxiety and some treatment side effects, such as nausea.
-In a calm setting, cancer patients can enjoy a peaceful, quiet reprieve, feel more connected with body, mind and spirit, feel relaxed and comfortable, and experience improved sleep and a greater sense of well-being.
+Massage Therapy: This therapy service is provided to cancer patients to help with fatigue, anxiety and some treatment side effects such as nausea.
+In a calm setting, cancer patients can enjoy a peaceful quiet reprieve, feel more connected with body, mind and spirit, feel relaxed and comfortable and experience improved sleep and a greater sense of well-being.
 Massage therapy for active cancer patients is free of charge.
 Caregivers receive 3 free sessions.
 Survivors can enjoy 3 free massages and then receive discounted sessions.

-Biofeedback: Biofeedback trains the patient in relaxation, mindfulness and coherence and teaches self-regulation skills which can relieve and ease chronic pain, reduce stress and anxiety and increase relaxation.
-Precise intruments measure physiological activity such as heart function, breathing, muscle activity and skin temperature and accurately "feeds back" the information on a computer screen.
+Biofeedback: Biofeedback trains the patient in relaxation, mindfulness and coherence and teaches self-regulation skills which can relieve and ease chronic pain, reduce stress and anxiety, and increase relaxation.
+Precise instruments measure physiological activity such as a heart function, breathing, muscle activity and skin temperature and accurately "feedback" the information on a computer screen.
 What we can see, we can change.

 2018 Community Generosity